…whether this is a religious group? Or whether you have to be Buddhist to join?

 Traditionally, the Wake Up movement is aimed at people between the ages of 18 and 35.
 However, we also have some members who are a bit older – if you feel that Wake Up is the right place for you, you are very welcome!

-There are also some (mostly German-speaking) all-age Sanghas in Berlin (Sangha Zehlendorf, Sangha Kreuzberg, Source of Compassion), if that’s a better fit.
+There are also some all-age Sanghas in Berlin, some speak both English and German (Blossoming Sangha) and others are mostly German-speaking (Sangha Zehlendorf, Sangha Kreuzberg, Sangha Müggelsee, Source of Compassion).

 …whether participation in practice evenings costs money?

-No, it doesn’t 🙂 However, there is the opportunity to practice Dana to support and help sustain the Sangha (suggested amount: 2-6€/evening).
-The Dana we collect helps us to meet in consistent central spaces and sometimes also goes to things we feel are worth supporting (reforestation, helping disadvantaged groups of people, etc).
+No, it doesn’t. 🙂 However, there is the opportunity to practice Dana (generously offering a small donation) to support and help sustain the Sangha (suggested amount: 2-6€/evening).
+The Dana we collect helps us to cover the cost of the spaces we meet in and is occasionally donated to causes that help build our collective compassion (reforestation, climate and wildlife protection, helping disadvantaged groups of people, etc).

 …where can you turn with further questions?

-If you have questions about mindfulness, Plum Village, the tradition and Thich Nhat Hanh and/or are looking for videos and audios of meditation/dharma talks, etc., the “some more resources” page may give you some ideas.
+If you have questions about mindfulness, Plum Village, the tradition, or Thich Nhat Hanh and/or are looking for videos and audios of meditation/dharma talks, etc., the “some more resources” page may be helpful

 If you would like to attend a meeting…